DrummerDee/PPG-FrontEnd/README.md

 <div align ="center">
-  <h3 style="italic">Get a sense of nostalgia with this API that delivers information about the characters in the infamous show ; The Powerpuff Girls</h3>
+  <h3 style="italic">Get a sense of nostalgia with this API that delivers information about the characters from the infamous show ; The Powerpuff Girls</h3>
 </div>

 ## Table of Contents